anoma/nspec/docs/tutorial/engines/template/engine_environment_descr.md

     --8<-- "./docs/node_architecture/engines/x_environment.juvix.md:TemplateMessageType"

-8. For each message constructor, we put two "invisible" comments into the Juvix record type, namely a pair of lines like
+8. Now, we define the data constructors.
+Also, for each message constructor, we put two "invisible" comments into the Juvix record type, namely a pair of lines like

     ```
-    -- --8<-- [start:messageK]
+    -- <!-- --8<-- [start:messageK] -->
     ```
     and

     ```
-    -- --8<-- [end:messageK]
+    -- <!-- --8<-- [end:messageK] -->
     ```

-    that embrace the constructor of the $k$-th message;
+    that embrace the constructor of the k-th message; then we can include the very same code by writing `--8<--
-    then we can include the very same code by writing `--8<-- "./[engine_family]_engine_environment:messageK"`
+    "./[engine_family]_engine_environment:messageK"` to obtain the required code
-    to obtain the required code fragment.[^2-0]
+    fragment.[^2-0]

 9. As an example, we have one data constructor for the message type `TemplateMessage` called `messageOne`, which requires three arguments: